pycontribs/ruyaml/README.rst

 ::

+  0.12.6 (2016-09-03):
+     - fixing issue 46 empty lines between top-level keys were gobbled (but not between sequence elements, nor between keys in netsted mappings (reported by Alex Harvey)

   0.12.5 (2016-08-20):
     - fixing issue 45 preserving datetime formatting (submitted by altuin) Several formatting parameters are preserved with some normalisation: